 Differential diagnosis based on radiological signs of multifocal periosteal reactions include thyroid acropathy, primary hypertrophic osteoarthropathy, hematological malignancy, Hypervitaminosis A, and a rare autosomal dominant disease entity named Camurati Engelmann disease or progressive diaphyseal dysplasia.
 Voriconazole has been reported to cause periostitis that often mimics findings typical of hypertrophic osteoarthropathy.
 Inflammatory arthropathy, connective tissue diseases, and vasculitis-related arthropathy often can be the initial diagnosis before the actual diagnosis of hypertrophic osteoarthropathy is established.

-In summary, secondary hypertrophic osteoarthropathy should be actively entertained in the differential of bone and joint pain and new-onset clubbing in a patient with known malignancy, chronic lung disease, liver disease, or cyanotic heart disease.
+Hypertrophic osteoarthropathy is best managed by a multidisciplinary team that includes oncology nurses.
+Secondary hypertrophic osteoarthropathy should be actively entertained in the differential of bone and joint pain and new-onset clubbing in a patient with known malignancy, chronic lung disease, liver disease, or cyanotic heart disease.
 Reciprocally, a new diagnosis of hypertrophic osteoarthropathy based on clubbing, periostitis, and arthropathy should always trigger a search for a primary cause.
 As opposed to inflammatory arthritis, both the joint and the adjacent bone are involved.
 Rheumatoid factor is absent usually, and if the synovial fluid is aspirated, it is noninflammatory.
 A technetium bone scan is the diagnostic imaging of choice.
 Treatment is best achieved by definitive treatment of the primary pathology wherever possible.
 Where the primary disease is noncurative, symptom suppression is achieved at varying degrees with bisphosphonates, COX-2 inhibitors, octreotide, and certain anticancer chemotherapies that target fibroblastic growth factors.

 |||Hypertrophic Osteoarthropathy: Clinical and Imaging Features., Yap FY,Skalski MR,Patel DB,Schein AJ,White EA,Tomasian A,Masih S,Matcuk GR Jr,, Radiographics : a review publication of the Radiological Society of North America, Inc, 2017 Jan-Feb [PubMed PMID: 27935768]|